cyphercrescent/sepalsolver-doc/docs/source/Math.rst

        .. math::
           P(x) = a_0 + a_1 x + a_2 x^2 + ... + a_N x^N
        that best fits the given data points (X, Y).
-   Param:
+   Parameters:
+       X:
-      | X:  The x-coordinates of the data points.
+         The x-coordinates of the data points.
+       Y:
-      | Y:  The y-coordinates of the data points.
+         The y-coordinates of the data points.
+       N:
-      | N:  The degree of the polynomial to fit.
+         The degree of the polynomial to fit.
    Returns:
        An array containing the coefficients of the fitted polynomial, starting with the coefficient of the highest degree term.
    Example: